tomaka/luawrapper/README.md

 Prints `5`.

 `readVariable` also supports `std::function`.
 This allows you to read any function, even the functions created by lua.
+Note however that calling the function after the LuaContext has been destroyed leads to undefined behavior (and likely to a crash), even when the function was originally a C++ function.

 The only types that are supported by `writeVariable` but not by `readVariable` are native function pointers and `unique_ptr`s, for obvious reasons.

-**Warning**: calling the function after the LuaContext has been destroyed leads to undefined behavior (and likely to a crash).

 #### Polymorphic functions